-Poison ivy rash is “catchy.”
+Poison ivy rash is contagious

 False.
 The rash is a reaction to urushiol.
-The rash cannot pass from person to person; only urushiol can be spread by contact.
+The rash cannot pass from person to person – urushiol can only be spread by contact.

 Once allergic, always allergic to poison ivy.

 False.
 A person’s sensitivity changes over time, even from season to season.
-People who were sensitive to poison ivy as children may not be allergic as adults.
+People who were sensitive to poison ivy as children may not be as adults.

 Dead poison ivy plants are no longer toxic.